 The Landings at Waterford Homeowners Association formed the Neighborhood Watch Sub-committee for the purpose of helping to keep our neighborhood safe.
-The Sub-Committee is led by John Rank.
+The Sub-Committee is led by Tucker Marcheso.
 He and the Block Watch Captains work with the Landings HOA Board, Association Services Inc. (the HOA Management Firm), Coeur d’Alene Police Department and the other Member Volunteers of the Sub-Committee.
 New members are always welcome to join and all residents are encouraged to contact us for additional information using the various methods offered as part of this site.

 Excerpts: "Coeur d'Alene police said they acknowledge the increase between 2010 and 2012.
 But police also said they are making strides in reducing those numbers."